linker3000/Z80-Board/README.md

 ### More Pictures

-A view showing the decoupling caps (the ones for the 40-pin chips are under the sockets), a closeup of the wirewrapping, and then with the I/O port nearly done (74LS245 output port wiring missing).
+A view showing the decoupling caps (the ones for the 40-pin chips are under the sockets), a closeup of the wirewrapping, and then with the I/O port nearly done (LEDs working fine, but 74LS245 input port wiring missing).

 ![Image](z80-3.jpg)